-The review considered a new category of TDRs that would originate in the urban area and be used in the urban area: urban to urban TDRs from lands with a medium density land use designation.
-Urban to urban TDRs are intended to encourage equitable access to open space and provide a community amenity for economically disadvantaged areas, while still meeting Growth Management Act goals that seek to focus growth into the urban area.
-New urban TDRs created under this sending site category will be held by the TDR Bank and can only be used in urban areas, including unincorporated urban areas as well as incorporated cities through an interlocal agreement.
+The TDR Program is proposing a new category of TDRs that would originate in the urban area and be used in the urban area: urban to urban TDRs.
+Urban to urban TDRs are intended to encourage equitable access to open space and provide a community amenity for economically disadvantaged areas.
+New urban TDRs created under this sending site category will be held by the TDR Bank and can only be used in urban areas, including incorporated cities through an interlocal agreement.

-The criteria by which urban to urban TDR sending sites are enrolled would be tied to the criteria established under King County Code 26.12.003.E that identifies equity/opportunities areas based on census tract data on income, hospitalization rates for asthma, diabetes, and heart disease and areas within the Urban Growth Area that do not have a publicly owned and accessible park within one-quarter mile of a residence.
+The criteria by which urban to urban TDR sending sites are enrolled would be tied to the criteria established under KCC 26.12.003.E that identifies equity/opportunities areas based on census tract data on income, hospitalization rates for asthma, diabetes, and heart disease and areas within the Urban Growth Area boundary, that do not have a publicly owned and accessible park within one-quarter mile of a residence.

-Proposed Change: Development rights can be removed from urban properties that meet the criteria established under King County Code 26.12.003.E. for transfer to another part of the Urban Growth Area These are recommended for funding by the conservation futures citizen committee, and are approved by King County Council for funding through a Conservation Futures Tax grant.
+Proposed Change: Development rights can be removed from urban properties that meet the criteria established under KCC 26.12.003.E..
+These are recommended for funding by the conservation futures citizen committee, and are approved by King County Council for funding through a Conservation Futures Tax grant.
 TDRs established in equity/opportunity areas will be held by the TDR Bank.
 These TDRs can only be used in urban areas, including incorporated cities through an interlocal agreement.

-Attachment C includes the full text of the existing King County Code 26.12.003.E.
+Attachment C includes the full text of KCC 26.12.003.E.